 Tax season can help you balance what you've gained with what you've lost.
 If your home, car, or other belongings were damaged in a federally declared disaster, such as a hurricane or tornado, you may be able to deduct what insurance didn't cover.
 (You could be eligible for other financial help too.)

 As for investing, you pay taxes on realized investment gains—any securities you've sold for a profit.
-But if you've also sold investments during the year at a loss, you may deduct those losses from your capital gains, lowering the amount you'll be taxed on.
+But if you've also sold investments during the year at a loss, you may deduct those losses from your capital gains, reducing the amount you'll be taxed on.
 If you lost more than you gained in a year, you may deduct up to $3,000 ($1,500 if you're married filing separately) from your ordinary income too.
 Lost more?
-You could carry over the rest to deduct in future years.
-This strategy has a name: tax-loss harvesting.
+You could carry over the rest to use in future years.

 If you itemize: